Geoffrey-Z/street-sign-classifier/notebooks/report.md

 ## Splitting

 The BelgiumTS dataset is pre-split into training and test sets upon download.
-This would be convenient if we only needed a training and test set.
-However, we also need a validation set.
-So instead of using the pre-split data, we merge them back together into a single dataset.
-We then randomly split this merged dataset into training (60%), validation (20%), and test (20%) sets.
+This would be convenient if only training and test sets were needed.
+However, a validation set is also necessary.
+So instead of using the pre-split data, I merged them back together into a single dataset.
+I then randomly split this merged dataset into training (60%), validation (20%), and test (20%) sets.

 ## Resizing